QuantEcon/lecture-econometrics-machine-learning/lectures/stata/python-example.md

 (stata/python-example)=
 # A Common Workflow

-In this session we take a look at a typical `workflow` that I find to be a pretty common.
+In this lecture we take a look at a typical `workflow` that I find to be a pretty common.

 ```{note}